Forced marriage is one of the causes of marital rape and domestic violence

 For Deborah, a member of the same Protestant assembly as Hector, “certain religious authorities exaggerate in their way of proceeding”.
 The young woman points to the “overzealousness” of these people who sometimes end up transforming a day that should be one of the happiest of a person’s life into a subject of shame.

 Formally, these principles around sex and pregnancy before marriage exist especially to protect young girls.
-Polytus Anthony takes the example of King Solomon who had wives and concubines by the hundred, while these same women could be condemned for adultery if they saw other men.
+Polytus Anthony points to King Solomon as an example, who had wives and concubines by the hundred, while these same women could be condemned for adultery if they saw other men.

 Today, these ideas tainted with misogyny are denounced.
 However, the speeches encouraging the sexual infidelity of men persist and are enough for the reverend to believe in the woman’s obligation to preserve her virginity.
 “So,” says the man of God “not only does a woman who really wants to follow biblical instructions have to be virtuous by respecting the limits set with regards to sex, a woman who marries while a virgin will inspire more confidence, love and respect from her husband since she will have been able to control herself despite the many temptations”.